Eva Perón: Eva Foundation

-The Sociedad de Beneficencia (Society of Beneficence), a charity group made up of 87 society ladies, was responsible for most works of charity in Buenos Aires prior to the election of Juan Perón.
-At one point the Sociedad had been an enlightened institution, caring for orphans and homeless women, but those days had long since passed by the time of the first term of Juan Perón.
+The Sociedad de Beneficencia de Buenos Aires (Society of Beneficence), a charitable organization made up of 87 society ladies, was responsible for most works of charity in Buenos Aires prior to the election of Juan Perón.
+At one point, the Sociedad had cared heavily for orphans and homeless women, but had slowed these activities by the time of the first term of Juan Perón.
 In the 1800s, the Sociedad had been supported by private contributions, largely those of the husbands of the society ladies, but by the 1940s, the Sociedad was supported by the government.

 It had been the tradition of the Sociedad to elect the First Lady of Argentina as president of the charity.
-But the ladies of the Sociedad did not approve of Eva Perón's impoverished background, lack of formal education, and former career as an actress.
-The ladies of the Sociedad were afraid that Evita would set a bad example for the orphans; therefore, the society ladies did not extend to Evita the position of president of their organization.
-It has often been said that Evita had the government funding for the Sociedad cut off in retaliation.
-This version of events is arguable, but the government funding that had previously supported the Sociedad now went to support Evita's own foundation.
-The Eva Perón Foundation began with 10,000 pesos provided by Evita herself.
+However, the ladies of the Sociedad did not approve of Eva Perón's impoverished background, lack of formal education, and former career as an actress.
+Afraid that Perón would set a bad example for the orphans, the society ladies did not extend to Perón the position of president of their organization.
+It has often been said that Eva Perón had the government funding for the Sociedad cut off in retaliation.
+This version of events has been called into question, however, the government funding that had previously supported the Sociedad then went to support Eva Perón's own foundation.
+The Eva Perón Foundation began with 10,000 pesos provided by Perón herself.

 In The Woman with the Whip, the first English-language biography of Eva Perón, author Mary Main writes that no account records were kept for the foundation, because it was merely a means of funneling government money into private Swiss bank accounts controlled by the Peróns.
-Fraser and Navarro counter these claims, writing that Ramón Cereijo, the Minister of Finance, did keep records, and that the foundation "began as the simplest response to the poverty [Evita] encountered each day in her office" and to "the appalling backwardness of social services—or charity, as it was still called—in Argentina".
-Crassweller writes that the foundation was supported by donations of cash and goods from the Peronist unions and private businesses, and that the Confederación General del Trabajo donated three man-days (later reduced to two) of salary for every worker per year.
+Fraser and Navarro counter these claims, writing that Ramón Cereijo, the Minister of Finance, did keep records, and that the foundation "began as the simplest response to the poverty [Perón] encountered each day in her office" and to "the appalling backwardness of social services—or charity, as it was still called—in Argentina".
+Crassweller writes that the foundation was supported by donations of cash and goods from the Peronist unions and private businesses, and that the General Confederation of Labour donated three man-days (later reduced to two) of salary for every worker per year.
 Tax on lottery and movie tickets also helped to support the foundation, as did a levy on casinos and revenue from horse races.
 Crassweller also notes that there were some cases of businesses being pressured to donate to the foundation, with negative repercussions resulting if requests for donations were not met.